 Art director Krista Trempe, deputy editor Andrea Lahouze and I recently relaunched Independent Banker, which we produce for the Independent Community Bankers of America (ICBA).
 It’s something I’ve been dying to do since I took over the editorship in December 2017.
 I’m so happy with the results, and the feedback so far has been inspiring.

-I’m also content director on the McKesson account, leading our overhaul of McKesson.com alongside MSP-C’s amazing digital strategy director, Deborah Carver.
+I’m also senior content director on the McKesson account, leading our overhaul of McKesson.com alongside MSP-C’s amazing former digital strategy director, Deborah Carver.
 Working with and learning from our collaborative and whipsmart clients has been a hugely rewarding professional challenge.

 Who/what inspires you and your work?